etaler/Etaler/README.md

 * SDR is handled as a Tensor instead of a sparse matrix
 * Swarming is not supported nor planned

+## Testing
+If you have the tests builded.
+Run `tests/etaler_test -s`.

+We are still thinking about weather a CI is worth the problem.
+C++ projects takes too long to build on most CIs and is a problem for fast development.

 ## Things to be done before release